determined-ai/determined/sprinkle/work.md

    was descheduled or paused.
 Searcher-requested stops go through the searcher api.

-1. Modify golang workload sequencer to use new internal push APIs.
+1. (assume harness-side work is done) Expose all push apis and delete golang workload sequencer.
+Migrate to refactored harness.

+### Harness-side work

+1. Implement a dummy master with all push APIs

-1. Move workload sequencer to python + expose REST APIs
+1. Write a python workload sequencer

-   An instance of the python sequencer would live inside PyTorchTrial, TFKerasTrial and EstimatorTrial.
+1. Refactor harness, eliminate layers in favor of push APIs

 ## Raw notes:
 ```